kryptine/iTasks-SDK/Documentation/Guides/Creating-custom-editors.md

 derive class iTask MyList

-myTask :: Task (MyList String) myTask = enterInformation "Enter the list" [EnterUsing id editor] where
+myTask :: Task (MyList String) myTask = Hint "Enter the list" @>> enterInformation [EnterUsing id editor] where
+    editor
+        = mapEditorWrite right
-    editor = injectEditorValue (\x -> (0,x)) (Ok o snd)
+        $ injectEditorValue (\x -> (0,x)) (Ok o snd)
+        (containerc
-        (containerc (chooseWithDropdown ["Nil","Cons"])
+            (chooseWithDropdown ["Nil","Cons"])
-            [(const MyNil, emptyEditor MyNil)
+            [(const MyNil, emptyEditorWithDefaultInEnterMode MyNil)
             ,(const (MyCons gDefault{|*|} MyNil), consEditor)
             ] <<@ heightAttr WrapSize)

+    right (Right x) = Just x
+    right _ = Nothing

+    consEditor
+        = mapEditorWriteWithValue (\mbr _ -> fromMaybe MyNil mbr)
-    consEditor = bijectEditorValue (\(MyCons x xs) -> (x,xs)) (\(x,xs) -> MyCons x xs)
+        $ bijectEditorValue (\(MyCons x xs) -> (x,xs)) (\(x,xs) -> MyCons x xs)
             (container2 gEditor{|*|} editor)
 ```

 There is quite a lot going on in this example, but the central combinator making this work is `containerc`.
-This combinator groups an editor for making a selection (of type `Editor Int`) with a list of editors.
+This combinator groups an editor for making a selection (of type `Editor Int Int`) with a list of editors.
 Based on the value of the selection editor an from the list is selected to edit the value.

-The type of the list of possible editors is not `[Editor a]` but `[(a -> a, Editor a)]`.
+The type of the list of possible editors is not `[Editor a w]` but `[(a -> a, Editor a w)]`.
 The function in the tuple is applied whenever the selection changes.
 This function let's the underlying value be changed based on what we choose.
 So in this example, if we choose `"Nil"` in our selector dropdown, the `const MyNil` function makes sure that the value is changed to `MyNil`.
 If we would not do this, we would only change to using another editor for the same value.
 When changing from `"Cons"` to `"Nil"` we would simply use the first editor (`emptyEditor`) for the `MyCons` value.
 This is not what you would expect.
 Therefore the function let's you modify the editor's value to be consistent with the selection.
 An additional benefit is that we can safely use partial functions when mapping to the alternative editors.
 In `consEditor` we can safely map between a tuple and the `MyCons` constructor with lambda's because we know that this editor will not be used with the `MyNil` constructor.

 This example shows that with these combinators you can also make dynamic editors for recursive types.
 You can even plug in in the generic editors to create editors for higher order-types.